UTSA-CS-3443/RoyalConflict/README.md

 Repo for team: rEach 4 help

 Import Instructions:
-Go to the RoyalConflict github page (https://github.com/UTSA-CS-3443/RoyalConflict) and click the green "Code" button.
+Go to the RoyalConflict github page (https://github.com/UTSA-CS-3443/RoyalConflict) to the "master" branch and click the green "Code" button.
 Choose the HTTPS option and copy the provided URL(https://github.com/UTSA-CS-3443/RoyalConflict.git).
 Open eclipse
 Once Eclipse is open go to the "File" drop down menu in the upper left hand corner of the eclipse window and select "Import...".